Comparison of the mixed-fermion-action Effects using different fermion and gauge actions with 2+1 and 2+1+1 flavors: Introduction

 The success of this approach hinges on a quantitative understanding of the additional discretization artifacts introduced by the action mismatch, known as \textit{mixed-action effects}.
 A key calculable quantity for quantifying these effects is the mass $m_{\pi,{\rm vs}}$ of the mixing pion with one valence quark and one sea anti-quark, which leads to the leading-order low-energy constant in the mixed-action partially-quenched chiral perturbation theory (MAPQ$\chi$PT)~\cite{Bar:2004,Bar:2005tu,Chen:2007ug}:

 where $m_{\pi,\text{vv}}$ ($m_{\pi,\text{ss}}$) is the pion mass with the valence (sea) quark and anti-quark.

+In the past two decades, numerical lattice QCD studies of mixed-action effects have remained relatively sparse and fragmented~\cite{Durr:2007ef,Orginos:2007tw,Aubin:2008wk,Walker-Loud:2008rui,xQCD:2010pnl,Lujan:2012wg,Cichy:2012vg,Basak:2014kma,Berkowitz:2017opd,Basak:2017oup}.
+This is largely because such effects are typically treated as a component of the systematic uncertainty for specific valence-sea fermion combinations rather than as a primary subject of study.
+A systematic numerical investigation into the impact of specific valence and sea actions was absent until Ref.~\cite{Zhao:2022ooq}.

-Recent systematic study~\cite{Zhao:2022ooq} has observed that when the sea fermion action preserves chiral symmetry, $\Delta_{\text{mix}}$ scales as $\mathcal{O}(a^4)$—a significant improvement over the expected $\mathcal{O}(a^2)$ behavior.
-This favorable scaling has been observed over a wide range of lattice spacings, $a \in [0.04, 0.19]$ fm, for chirally symmetric actions such as Domain wall~\cite{Brower:2004xi,Brower:2005qw,Brower:2012vk} and Highly Improved Staggered Quark (HISQ) fermions~\cite{Follana:2006rc}.
+Based on high-precision calculations of $\Delta_{\text{mix}}$, Ref.~\cite{Zhao:2022ooq} established that when the sea fermion action preserves chiral symmetry, $\Delta_{\text{mix}}$ scales as $\mathcal{O}(a^4)$—a significant improvement over the expected $\mathcal{O}(a^2)$ behavior.
+This favorable scaling has been observed over a wide range of lattice spacings, $a \in [0.04, 0.19]$ fm, for chirally symmetric actions such as DW~\cite{Brower:2004xi,Brower:2005qw,Brower:2012vk} and HISQ fermions~\cite{Follana:2006rc}.
 In contrast, when a clover sea fermion action with explicit chiral symmetry breaking is used, $\Delta_{\text{mix}}$ remains substantially larger, independent of the valence action.

 However, the comparison in Ref.~\cite{Zhao:2022ooq} presents potential loopholes.
-The clover fermion ensembles used the tadpole-improved tree-level Symanzik (TITLS) gauge action, while the HISQ and Domain wall ensembles used different gauge actions (one-loop improved Symanzik and Iwasaki, respectively).
+The clover fermion ensembles used the tadpole-improved tree-level Symanzik (TITLS) gauge action, while the HISQ and DW ensembles used different gauge actions (one-loop improved Symanzik and Iwasaki, respectively).
 Consequently, the possibility that the gauge action itself significantly impacts $\Delta_{\text{mix}}$ cannot be excluded.
 Furthermore, the number of dynamical fermion flavors differs between the clover ($N_f=2+1$) and HISQ ($N_f=2+1+1$) ensembles, introducing another confounding factor.

 In this work, we perform a controlled study to isolate these effects.
 We generate new HISQ fermion ensembles using the same tadpole-improved Symanzik gauge action as the clover studies, with $N_f=2+1+1$ flavors at four lattice spacings, and three $N_f=2+1$ flavor ensembles at $a \sim 0.11$ fm with different gauge actions.
 By calculating $\Delta_{\text{mix}}$ on these new ensembles, we enable a fair comparison to precisely determine the impact of the gauge action and the dependence on the number of dynamical fermion flavors.